Serving Charlotte & the Carolinas, including Gastonia, Rock Hill, Greenville, SC, Simpsonville, Concord & Lake Norman

 TMJ Disorders Are Common.

-According to The TMJ Association, Ltd. approximately 35 million people in the United States alone suffer from TMJ issues.
+According to the National Institute of Dental and Craniofacial Research approximately 10 million people in the United States alone suffer from TMJ issues.
 We believe you are in pain!

 GET IN TOUCH TODAY